AnushaSankaranarayanan/customer-manager-api/readme.md

 ## Introduction
 customer-manager-api is a REST based microservice that handles common customer operations.
 This app is secured by BASIC Authentication.The app is connected to a MongoDB container for persistence.

-## The app exposes the below methods
+## The app exposes end points for the below operations:
 - Create a customer with given name, surname, email, initials and mobile number.
-- Get list of customets.
+- Get list of customers.
 The list can be sorted on any of the above fields.
 The customers are listed in pages.
 The list can be delimited with an offset and a limit.
 - Get a customer based on Id.
 - Update a customer based on Id.
 - Delete a customer based on Id.